 The winemaking at Antoine Sunier starts with hand-harvesting of the grapes with careful sorting of the bunches in the vineyard.
-Fermentions occur using the traditional carbonic method in a closed vat with no de-stemming and only indigenous yeasts.
-The fermentations last between 8-15 days, at which point the grapes are pressed and flow by gravity into a combination of 80-90% used Burgundy barrels (8+ years old) and the balance in epoxy-lined concrete tanks.
+Fermentions occur using the traditional carbonic method in a closed vat with no de-stemming and only including indigenous yeasts.
+The fermentations last between 8-15 days, at which point the grapes are pressed and flow, with the help of gravity, into a combination of 80-90% used Burgundy barrels (8+ years old) and the balance in epoxy-lined concrete tanks.
 The élévage lasts 7-8 months, at which point the wines are bottled without fining and filtration and only a small addition of SO2 at the mise.

 Stylistically, it is easy to try and compare the wines of Antoine to those of Julien.
 There is an obvious kinship of spirit and technique that overlaps between the two domaines, not to mention actual “shared hands” in the birth of the wines.
 But as Antoine says, “we are working with different terroirs, in a respectful and organic way, so there will always be differences”.
 For both producers, they walk the line between power and delicacy, and meatiness and grace.
 There is lovely fruit, but also a clear underpinning of minerality, and beautiful aromatic and textural lift.
 Antoine feels the wines should age well in the mid-term, certainly 8-10+ years easily.
 Indeed, it is clear there is a bright future for this exciting young domaine!

 The frères Sunier are some of the most warm-hearted and ebulliently friendly winemakers you will ever meet.
 They ooze with warmth and have smiles that are inherently quite contagious.
 It is hard to resist these fine-spirited people and the wonderful wines they craft.
 They characterize everything that makes the Beaujolais region and its producers so special.